 No refunds after April 1st 2018.
 Prior to April 1st a refund can be made with a $10 processing fee.

-*Registration closes Friday April 27th*
+*Registration closed as of April 27th*

 We are going to Moab Utah!
 And we want YOU to join us!

 Cost: $550- includes camping, onsite catered meals from a professional chef, riding, more riding, smores, and stoke!

 Guests can expect 2-3 hours of riding on Friday, 4-6 hours on Saturday and 2-4 hours on Sunday

 Rider Level: Intermediate and above (see rider levels on events page)

 Spots are limited so please secure your weekend asap!
 Spots are reserved after payment has been made.

 We hit the ground running with our first ride on Friday afternoon.
 We will ride the Horsethief Area mountain bike trails.
 We will have different routes to chose from.
 These are blue trails and a great way to get warmed up and used to the new terrain Moab has to offer.
 We will see slick rock, sand and smaller ledges.
 Climbing and mileage will be minimal with 1000-1500 vertical feet and no more than 7-9 miles.
 It will be a great way to get the feel of the terrain we’ll encounter on Porcupine Rim on Saturday!